Oregon Substance Abuse and Treatment

 Asian criminal groups from Canada are responsible for more supplies of drugs coming into or being manufactured in the state.
 Vietnamese criminals enter from Canada and either set up channels for sale of potent British Columbian marijuana or they establish indoor grows in houses or apartments they convert for this purpose.
 They are expert at bypassing power meters to conceal the electricity that must be drawn for this purpose, and then they cover the windows, erect hydroponic tanks and grow lights and control the humidity.
 In the process, they normally ruin the house due to mold growth and structural damage to facilitate the operation.

 Mexican drug trafficking organizations are usually the ones who set up the outdoor grows that are often found on public lands especially near the southern coast, on the backside of Mount Hood and in the northeastern part of the state.
-These grows not only damage the environment, they are also usually guarded by traffickers with guns, meaning they pose a real threat to hikers.
+These grow not only damage the environment, they are also usually guarded by traffickers with guns, meaning they pose a real threat to hikers.

 Pharmaceutical Drug Abuse High Among the Young